yoavaviram/python-google-spreadsheet/README.md

-Google Spreadsheet API
+Google Spreadsheets API
 ========================
-A simple Python wrapper for the Google Spreadsheet API.
+A simple Python wrapper for the Google Spreadsheeta API.

 Features
 --------

-* An object oriented interface to Worksheets.
+* An object oriented interface for Worksheets
-* Supports List Feed view of spreadsheet rows, represented as dictionaries.
+* Supports List Feed view of spreadsheet rows, represented as dictionaries
 * Compatible with Google App Engine